Call for applications

 - for amateurs or hobby-based projects

-Grant decisions are based on the criteria listed below and on a comparison and overall assessment of applications.
+The awarding of grants is based on an evaluation, comparison and overall assessment of applications.
 When evaluating applications, the following criteria and questions are used, not all of which need to be fulfilled.
 There is no weighting in the decision-making criteria.
-The regional distribution and language of applicants are taken into consideration, as is the amount of available funding.
+The regional distribution and language of applicants are taken into consideration, as is the amount of allocated funding.
 Equality and fair treatment are also taken into account.
-All grants are discretionary.
+All grants are discretionary, i.e. there is no subjective right to them, even if all the criteria are fulfilled.

 Previous artistic merits of the applicant